peeomid/todos.md/local_doc/tui_specs.md

   3. Otherwise, default to the selected task’s project.
   4. Otherwise, fall back to Inbox (`interactive.defaultProject`, default `"inbox"`).
 * The Project field is prefilled by the rules above, but the modal always starts focused on Project so it’s easy to confirm/change.
+* When a project is selected, the Project field displays `projectId — project name`.

 Flow: